Alexisvt/pwa/service-worker-recipies.md

 // this code will call when postMessage is sending a message self.addEventListener('message', function(event) {

-  // the idea here is detect the specific message is this case is skipWaiting if (event.data.action === 'skipWaiting') {
+  // the idea here is to detect the specific message in this case is skipWaiting if (event.data.action === 'skipWaiting') {
     // skipWaiting() method of the ServiceWorkerGlobalScope forces
     // the waiting service worker to become the active service worker